LappleApple/awesome-leading-and-managing/Diversity-and-Gender.md

 - [How Our Engineering Environments Are Killing Diversity: Introduction](https://kateheddleston.com/blog/how-our-engineering-environments-are-killing-diversity-introduction) - by Kate Heddleston.

+- [If You Can Use a Fork, You’re “Technical”](https://medium.com/@Aprilw/if-you-can-use-a-fork-youre-technical-352e21d92c87) - by April Wensel.
+Takeaway: "'Technical' is not a useful adjective to describe human beings," because it's vague; it hides bias in hiring decisions; it blocks technical contributions from "non-technical" employees; and limits potential.
+"There’s no magic to coding or any other technical skills.
+People are not 'technical' or 'not technical.'
+We all have a variety of skills already and the potential to learn any others that we choose."

 - [Imposter Syndrome + Cognitive Behavioral Therapy Resources](https://nerdneha.tumblr.com/post/99575500980/imposter-syndrome-cognitive-behavioral-therapy) - by Neha.
 A good collection of resources on Imposter Syndrome and Cognitive Behavioral Therapy.

 - [Managing Unconscious Bias](https://managingbias.fb.com/) - by Facebook.
 A collection of videos to help people identify and manage their unconscious bias.